ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 Authentication failure
 ```

-Once a request is made with a valid, authentication information, but if the LDAP server response with a empty group list or unexpected scopes, an authorization failure will occur.
+Once a request is made with a valid, authentication information, but if the LDAP server responds with an empty group list or unexpected scopes, an authorization failure will occur.

 ```
 curl -k -v https://localhost:9091/hello -H "Authorization: Basic <token>"